It all began with my passion for reading and writing haiku, tanka and senryu.

 Chai means LIFE! in Hebrew.
 Chai, along with its numerical value of 18 in Gematria, is highly significant in Judaism, used in countless aspects of Jewish life.

-“Ku” is a Japanese word meaning: 1) Verse of poetry.
-2) Maxim, expression, idiom.
-3) Pain, suffering, difficulty, hardship.
+Ku is a multi-layered Japanese word meaning: 1) Verse of poetry, 2) Expression or idiom.
+3) Pain, suffering and hardship.

 © 2005 Mother Wintermoon